 According to McKinsey measurements, there are five of nine dimensions that can be impacted by employees with Down syndrome.
 These are: leadership, external orientation, motivation, culture & climate, and coordination & control.

 The presence of employees with DS can give their coworkers a new view of world, especially their direct supervisors.
 They believe that people with DS help others develop virtues such as patience and tolerance.
 As a result, they become better able to handle adversity and meet various demands of team members and clients.
-Many managers found that they changes the way they leas, shifting from an authoritarian to a more participative model.
+Many managers found that they change the way they leas, shifting from an authoritarian to a more participative model.

 “You have to learn how to handle difference.
 It is different with him, you end up learning how to solve things in a much more easy-going way.” – Store manager, pharmacy chain

-There will be change in external orientation when you have DS employee working with you.
+There will be a change in external orientation when you have DS employee working with you.
 It is explained in the study that there is a direct link to customer perception and satisfaction.
 Elements such as customer service and concern for society improves in work environments where people with DS are present.
 Given that, in only a very few situations customers are unwilling to deal with a person with disabilities, employees and managers believe the interaction between people with Down Syndrome and business clients to be very successful.
 Their simple and direct way of communicating, and the empathy they typically display, seem to be very much appreciated by the public.

 “Our person with DS is not good with her hands, but she is very good at dealing with customers.
 She is the poster-person for our store.
 Everyone in the neighbourhood knows her.” – General Manager of a supermarket chain